+The Board believes in the dignity and uniqueness of each individual.
+To maintain a learning and work environment that is safe and promotes excellence in education, District 203 encourages respect for all persons and has established rules that will not tolerate harassing, hazing, bullying or intimidating behavior.
 All members of the school staff share responsibility for maintaining good discipline and presenting positive role models.
 Behavior issues should be reported and handled promptly for the benefit of the student and the school.
-Recognizing that each situation is unique, and that administrative discretion is necessary, the goal is to implement the appropriate behavioral and/or disciplinary intervention(s) needed to change the undesirable behavior and maintain an orderly school environment.
+Recognizing that each situation is unique, and that administrative discretion is necessary, the goal is to implement the appropriate behavioral, disciplinary, and/or restorative intervention(s) needed to change the undesirable behavior and maintain an orderly school environment.